 More broadly this is the first step in a series of initiatives we have planned to improve the client/guest experience.
 As we know, clients are important people after all!

 Why the change?

 Up until now, inviting guests and team members to your BugHerd Projects meant dropping them straight into the product with limited onboarding from our side.
-This often meant jumping on a call with your clients and walking them through the basics yourself.
+This often meant jumping on a call with your clients and walking them through the basics of bug tracking software yourself.

 Additionally, guests were sent an invite email containing a magic URL that gave them access to your BugHerd Project.
 Magic things are great when they work.
 And 9 times out of 10 it did work.
 However, the one time it didn’t it could prove a difficult to problem solve.